Satay Grilled Tofu and Peppers

 Tofu grills up beautifully for a flavorful vegetarian entrée.
 The spicy sauce is tempered by the sweet grilled peppers.

-- 1/2 cup(s) A Taste of Thai Peanut satay sauce, or other brand
+A Taste of Thai Peanut satay sauce½ cup(s), or other brand

-- 6 medium sweet red pepper(s), cut into 4 large pieces each
+sweet red pepper(s)6 medium, cut into 4 large pieces each

 - Slice tofu widthwise into 8 even slices, approximately 1/2-inch-thick each.
 Lay a double layer of paper towels on a flat surface; place tofu on top in an even layer to dry.
 Place a double layer of paper towels on top and gently press to remove additional moisture.

 - In a shallow bowl, combine satay sauce with warm water.
 Carefully dip tofu slices in sauce mixture and place in a single layer in a container to marinate at least 15 minutes at room temperature or up to 24 hours in refrigerator; reserve remaining marinade in a separate container.

 - Preheat grill.
 Off heat, place peppers in a grill basket (or skewer them); liberally coat both sides of peppers with cooking spray and season to taste with salt and pepper.
 Grill peppers until softened and charred, flipping once, approximately 8 to 10 minutes; set aside.